lextoumbourou/notes/notes/permanent/vector.md

 ![Iris scatterplot](../_media/iris-scatterplot.png)

+* The length of a vector is called its magnitude.
+See [Vector Magnitude](vector-magnitude.md).
 * We can add a vector.
 See [Vector Addition](vector-addition.md).
 * We can subtract vectors.
 See [Vector Subtraction](vector-subtraction.md).
 * We can multiply vectors by a value.
 See [Vector Scaling](vector-scaling.md).